BACatGITHUB/urantia-kor00-nyc/README.md

 # urantia-kor00-nyc
-Original Korean translation of The Urantia Book by Urantia Society of Greater New York (Original) created and maintained by TC Kim
+The Original Korean Translation of The Urantia Book sponsored by Urantia Society of Greater New York created and maintained by TC Kim.